 Skip to content

-It's true that interest rates have fallen dramatically since the highs of November 2022, but if you’re looking to buy a primary residence this year, there could be a significant change to your interest rate after May 1, 2023!
+It's true that interest rates have fallen dramatically since the highs of November 2022, but if you’re looking to buy a primary residence this year, there are new regulations that just went into effect that may affect your interest rate!
 The financial crisis of 2008 brought a wave of new regulations to the mortgage industry that has led to the healthy housing market we have today.
 Those regulations aimed to mitigate risk and, as a result, can make borrowing more expensive.
 However, one regulation, in particular, can have a severely negative effect on a borrower’s interest rate, and that regulation is the Loan Level Pricing Adjustments (LLPAs).

 Shutterstock_433812556